-If you are used to calling up an agent at random to see a home you found online you now have to jump through one extra hoop.
-Unless you are calling up the listing agent directly you are now required in most instances to have a written agreement for another real estate agent to show you a home.
+If you are used to calling up an agent at random to see a home you found online you may now have to jump through one extra hoop.
+Unless you are calling up the listing agent directly you are now required in some instances to have a written agreement in order for another real estate agent to show you a home.
 Prior to July 2012 it wasn’t so – you could call up an agent and ask to see a home – and in many cases that agent would be ok with taking you to a home hoping that you would use him/her to make an offer if you liked the home.

 The Virginia Association of Realtors had specific reasons for supporting and asking for the new law:

 - It informs the consumer.
 The law is to make sure consumers are fully informed about the real estate services they’ll receive and the nature of the relationship with the licensee.

 - It mitigates REALTOR® liability.
 The law is designed to protect licensees by making sure full disclosure is provided and the nature of brokerage relationship is reduced to writing.
 It’s to eliminate much of the consumer confusion that can come back and bite the licensee.

 - It discourages opportunistic dual agency.
 The law is intended to make sure that licensees who practice dual agency are fully informing consumers about the risky nature of that relationship.